-The CAPER was on display in the Community Development Office from May 23 - June 23, 2017.
-A Public Hearing was held May 16, 2017.
+The CAPER was on display in the Community Development Office from May 23 - June 23, 2023.
+A Public Hearing was held May 16, 2023.

 There were no comments during the review period.
-There were no comments at the Public Hearing..
+There comments at the Public Hearing concerning future spending of CDBG funds.